bryanotoole/iPod-Classic-5.5-Generation-Hardware-Upgrade/README.md

 ### Preparation
 <p align="left">
-I used the iPod for about a week to get used to it and see if I would actually enjoy using a separate device for music before undertaking this project.
+I used the iPod for about a week to get used to it and see if I would enjoy using a separate device for music before undertaking this project.
 The iPod came in good condition with a 30GB hard drive and an aftermarket 650 mAh battery from the seller.
-Original battery capacity for this spec was a 400 mAh from the factory. <br/>
+The original battery capacity for this spec had a 400mAh from the factory. <br/>
 <br/>
 Figure 1 below shows the functional iPod before disassembly. <br/>
 <br/>
-Figure 2 shows the caseback with the unavoidable scratches on the mirror-like stainless steel caseback.
-While this iPod is 18 years old, these casebacks often looked like this after just 1 month of normal use. <br/>
+Figure 2 shows the case back with the unavoidable scratches on the mirror-like stainless steel case back.
+While this iPod is 18 years old, these case backs often looked like this after just 1 month of normal use. <br/>
 <br/>
 <p align="center">
 Figure 1. iPod Front Before Opening: <br />